-She said young fans behaving in a generally anti-social manner were targeted by the police, in a way that other gangs of youngsters were not.
+She said young fans behaving in a generally anti-social manner were targetted by the police, in a way that other gangs of youngsters were not.

 Speaking about the "schooligan" phenomenon, she said: "There's no doubt that there is a glamorisation of football disorder and kids are attracted to it for the wrong reason.